 My basic writing workflow is:

-- rough notes and annotations (written anywhere) ->
+• rough notes and annotations (written anywhere, including my journal) ->

 A key venue for my rough (fleeting) notes is my daily journal.
-I write freely about anything and everything, then excerpt interesting stuff into a proper note (aka a main note).
+Keeping a diary is a way of living.
+I write freely about anything and everything, then I excerpt interesting stuff into a proper note (aka a main note).
+Or instead I might just move straight to creating a new note.
+There’s no rule about which comes first, as long as I capture it.

 Writing involves drafting and re-drafting

 It’s not very realistic to imagine producing completed work simply by mashing together the contents of my notes, nor to create finished writing just from a pile of notes.
-That’s an attractive but hollow illusion However, my notes certainly help the drafting process tremendously.
+That’s an attractive but hollow illusion.
+All the same, my notes certainly help the drafting process tremendously.
+Old writing manuals recommend creating an outline then drafting an essay.
+For me that would be a disaster.
+Where would I get the outline from?
+My notes allow me to work from the bottom up instead of from the top down.

 It’s tempting to make light of the amount of work the drafting and redrafting takes, but for me it remains a substantial part of the writing process.
-The Zettelkasten offers a massive head start though, because it means I always have material to work with and because it’s a workshop in which to play with the structure and order of my ideas.
+The Zettelkasten offers a massive head start because it means I always have material to work with and because it’s a workshop in which to play with the structure and order of my ideas.
 It also allows me to continuously develop my unfinished thoughts.
+My notes are a creative working environment.

 What to do with new thoughts while writing